 And actually, I kind of did.
 I have tremendous gratitude and respect for B.K.S.
 Iyengar and what he brought to asana practice.
 He was the first to emphasize the importance of alignment.
 He was also the first to devise yoga props that allow anyone, regardless of their flexibility, to be able to practice asana with structural integrity.

 How Yoga Teaching Evolves

 But years of practice—especially years of Insight Meditation—have taught me that there are no black-and-white answers to anything.
 “Lift your kneecaps” has given way to a more integrated way to address unengaged quads.
 Now I suggest adjusting the tilt of the pelvis to neutral so that the quads naturally engage and the knees can’t hyperextend.

-I dropped “align your pelvis between two plates of glass” was an instruction I dropped long ago, much to the relief of my hypermobile sacroiliac (SI) joint.
-Letting your back hip rotate inward in standing poses not only keeps your SI joint safe, but it also balances the work between your front and back legs because it is a more efficient use of your skeletal structure.
-I still like being aware of how the corners my feet are aligned.
+I dropped “align your pelvis between two plates of glass” long ago—much to the relief of my hypermobile sacroiliac (SI) joint.
+Rotating the hip of your back leg inward in standing poses keeps your SI joint in a neutral position.
+It also balances the work between your front and back legs, because it is a more efficient use of your skeletal structure.
+I still like being aware of the alignment of my feet on the floor.

-If Only You’d Try a Little Harder …
+If Only You’d Practice More …

 This inquiry takes time—years, if not decades—and it never ends.
-Consider that even in his 90s, Mr. Iyengar is still constantly exploring, and quite willing to change longstanding instructions when he makes new discoveries.
+Consider that even in his 90s, Mr. Iyengar was still constantly exploring.
+He was willing to change longstanding instructions when he made new discoveries.
 Being comfortable with not knowing inspires deeper inquiry, which is sort of the point of this difficult practice we love.